EdoriAtiri/Trivia-Api/README.md

 ## Project Description

-This documentation describes the resources that make up the Trivia API.The trivia api is an open source Rest api that allows developers to connect create quizzes and online trivia's through it.
+This documentation describes the resources that make up the Trivia API.The trivia api is an open source Rest api that allows developers to display and create quizzes and online trivia's through it.
 This repository also comes with a frontend application that allows developers to demo its abilities.
 Through this api you can:

 - Retrieve all questions categories or;
 - Filter questions based on their category